Retail Traffic Trends #71: Visual commerce simplified

 Read More

-As we head into the final stretch of Q1, let us take a moment to see what it takes to become a top-performing store.
+As we start Q3, let us take a moment to see what it takes to become a top-performing store.

-This week we take a look at the top 20% of stores with the highest conversion rates in both the furniture and mattress industry.
+This week we take a look at the top 20% of stores with the highest conversion rates in both the furniture and mattress industry to see how June played out.

 THIS WEEK’S HIGHLIGHTS

-• February in the furniture industry: The highs and lows for the furniture industry to start the year.
+• June in the furniture industry: The highs and lows for the furniture industry to end Q2.

 FOOT TRAFFIC INDEX